Chart Color Schemes

 Noraville has seen population growth performance typically on par with national averages when looking at short and medium term trends

-As of Feb 2026, the estimated population of Noraville is around 2,982, a decrease of 19 people from the 2021 Census figure of 3,001.
-This change is inferred from AreaSearch's estimation of the resident population at 2,964 following examination of ABS' latest ERP data release in June 2024 and address validation since the Census date.
-The population density ratio is 1,694 persons per square kilometer, above the national average assessed by AreaSearch.
-Overseas migration was the primary driver of population growth in recent periods for Noraville.
-For projections, AreaSearch uses ABS/Geoscience Australia's SA2-level projections released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections released in 2022 with a base year of 2021 for areas not covered by the former.
+As of February 2026, AreaSearch estimates the population of Noraville at approximately 2982 people, a decrease of 19 individuals since the 2021 Census.
+This reflects a resident population of 2964 as estimated by AreaSearch following examination of ABS's latest ERP data release in June 2024 and address validation since the Census date.
+The suburb's population density is around 1694 persons per square kilometer, above the national average assessed by AreaSearch.
+Overseas migration primarily drove recent population growth in Noraville.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections for areas not covered, released in 2022 with a base year of 2021.

 Frequently Asked Questions - Population